How can I use colours to make a small room feel larger? The short answer is to keep everything light and bright. Here's the longer answer:

 Fed up with the doormat by your front door being littered with discarded shoes?
-Check out these shoe storage ideas.
+Check out these neat hidden shoe-storage ideas.

-It's always particularly tricky to find a place tall enough to store wellington boots in, but this vintage-style Colworth welly crate has been designed with their height in mind.
-It's ideal for other shoes, school bags, and perhaps dog toys too.
+It's always particularly tricky to find a place tall enough to store wellington boots in, but Loaf's vintage-style Welly bench has been designed with their height in mind.
+It's ideal for other shoes, school bags, and perhaps dog toys too and it doubles up as a bench.

 More cool clothes storage ideas to be found here